 Use the ticket table below.
 Or call our toll free number (888.743.9362) or our local number (415.475.9362).
 About Registration, Scholarships and Cancellations

 Genine Lentine is the author of the chapbooks Mr. Worthington's Beautiful Experiments on Splashes and Poses: An Essay Drawn from the Model, and co-author, with Stanley Kunitz, of The Wild Braid: A Poet Reflects on a Century in the Garden.
 She received an M.S. in Theoretical Linguistics from Georgetown University and an M.F.A. in Poetry from New York University.
 She will be a 2012 Lucas Literary Arts Fellow at Montalvo Arts Center.

 Shundo David Haye

 Shundo David Haye began his practice in 2000, and has lived at City Center and Tassajara since then.
-He was ordained as a priest in 2009, served as head monk at Tassajara last fall, and is currently serving as the director at City Center.
+He was ordained as a priest in 2009, served as head monk at Tassajara in the fall of 2012, and is currently serving as the director at City Center.